Everyone said brain disorders were too tough to tackle... we said they are too important not to.

 We are interested in exploring strategic partnerships that:

-- We’ve built tremendous capabilities around the GABA research area but believe more is out there.
+We’ve built tremendous capabilities around the GABA research area, believe more is out there.

-- We see great promise in the NMDA research area and are opportunistic in ways to augment the innovative work we have already done
+We see great promise in the NMDA research are and are opportunistic in ways to augment the innovative work we have already done;

 Our commitment to growing our portfolio includes evaluating opportunities that meet the following criteria: